 Application to the LEDE program involves 3 steps:

-Complete a preliminary (supplemental) application to determine Autumn or Spring Quarter start.
+Complete a preliminary (supplemental) application to determine Autumn or Summer Quarter start.

-Formally apply to the UW Graduate School for either Autumn or Spring Quarter.
+Formally apply to the UW Graduate School for either Autumn or Summer Quarter.

 Submit additional documents directly to the UW Bothell LEDE program.

 Application begins with completion of the LEDE Supplemental Application.
-Based upon review by faculty, the applicant will be recommended to apply either Autumn Quarter or Spring Quarter.
+Based upon review by faculty, the applicant will be recommended to apply either Autumn Quarter or Summer Quarter (Early Start option).
 The Supplemental Application will collect information about the applicant’s teaching and formal/informal teacher leadership experiences.
 Those teachers with significant teacher leadership experience will be recommended for an Autumn Quarter start.

 After recommendation by faculty, the applicant will complete a formal application to the program, which requires documentation to be sent to both the UW Graduate School and the UW Bothell School of Educational Studies-LEDE Program.